Breathalyzer: Chemistry

+Accuracy

+Breath analyzers do not directly measure blood alcohol concentration (BAC), which requires the analysis of a blood sample.
+Instead, they measure the amount of alcohol in one's breath, BrAC, generally reported in milligrams of alcohol per liter of breathed air.
+The relationship between BrAC and BAC is complex, and is affected by many factors.

 Calibration

-Many handheld breath analyzers sold to consumers use a silicon oxide sensor (also called a semiconductor sensor) to determine the blood alcohol concentration.
-These sensors are far more prone to contamination and interference from substances other than breath alcohol.
-The sensors require recalibration or replacement every six months.
+Calibration is the process of checking and adjusting the internal settings of a breath analyzer by comparing and adjusting its test results to a known alcohol standard.
+Breath analyzer sensors drift over time and require periodic calibration to ensure accuracy.
+Many handheld breath analyzers sold to consumers use a silicon oxide sensor (also called a semiconductor sensor) to determine the alcohol concentration.
+These sensors are prone to contamination and interference from substances other than breath alcohol, and require recalibration or replacement every six months.
 Higher-end personal breath analyzers and professional-use breath alcohol testers use platinum fuel cell sensors.
 These too require recalibration but at less frequent intervals than semiconductor devices, usually once a year.

-Calibration is the process of checking and adjusting the internal settings of a breath analyzer by comparing and adjusting its test results to a known alcohol standard.
-Law enforcement breath analyzers need to be meticulously maintained and re-calibrated frequently to ensure accuracy.

 There are two ways of calibrating a precision fuel cell breath analyzer, the wet-bath and the dry-gas methods.
 Each method requires specialized equipment and factory-trained technicians.
 It is not a procedure that can be conducted by untrained users or without the proper equipment.